 Patrick Bowers: vocals.

 Bladder.
 (BD, Mark Fuller, Mike Johnson, Eric Moon - 1984)

-The tape was labelled "BLADDER" which was probably the first name we came up with, it's a band which we later called Emergency.
-Recorded in our rehearsal room in Denver on a crappy cassette recorder, I really like the horrid, distorted sound; it suits the vibe of the band very well!
+The cassette from whence this came was labelled "BLADDER" which was probably the first (and very typical for us at that time) name we came up with for the band.
+Later we called ourselves Emergency.
+Recorded in our rehearsal room in Denver on a cheap cassette recorder.
+I really like the horrid, distorted sound; it suits the vibe of the band very well!